forestgrape/coronavirus/index.md

 ## Data
 Data production/collection, data description and data analysis can be done separate today.
 Remark: Separation of roles has a long tradition in science: Tycho Brahe collected the planetary motions, Kepler described them and Newton explained them.

 Today separation of roles can be done faster, easier and in cooperation, thanks to modern communication technologies.
-The basis is, that data is observed/produced, recorded (often free today), annotated and searchable published.
+The basis is, that data is observed/produced, recorded (often free of costs nowadays), annotated and searchable published.

+### efficient handling
+In computer/data science it is well known that distributed data handling work best even on computers with only a couple of cores.
+* Map reduce and similar
+* Paradigms enabling parallel data handling

+We humans have billions of brains, so with good communication we've got a lot of brain power to tackle any task.

 <!--
 * there are many skilled data scientists around the world.
 Many spending their time presenting us the most relevant ads.
 Relevant usually means highest click rate i.e. most distracting.
 Whether the distraction is good or bad depends on pre and post activity, e.g. to analyze Covid data for a change can be welcome.
 Remark: I consider adds as useful for product information and spread. -->